EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: EvolvED

-The low-dimensional elements \( \mathbf{l}^i_t \), with coordinates \( (x^i_t, y^i_t) \), are organized per iteration $t$ with the Cartesian displacement loss $C{}^c_d$ for \textbf{G2}. $C{}^c_d$ is implemented as a Gaussian centered around an x-coordinate offset \( \overline{x}_t \) per iteration within the low-dimensional space, as follows:
+\textbf{Rectilinear Layout:} models each iteration as a vertical line (see \cref{fig:teaser}d).
+The low-dimensional elements \( \mathbf{l}^i_t \), with coordinates \( (x^i_t, y^i_t) \), are arranged along the x-axis according to their iteration $t$ with the Cartesian displacement loss $C{}^c_d$ (\textbf{G2}). $C{}^c_d$ is designed as a Gaussian centered around an x-coordinate offset \( \overline{x}_t \) with a thickness determined by the Gaussians' standard deviation \( \sigma \) for each $t$ in the low-dimensional space.

-The spread or thickness of each iteration is determined by the parameter \( \sigma \), the Gaussian's standard deviation.
-This Gaussian attracts elements at iteration $t$ to \( \overline{x}_t \), hence explicitly encoding iterations (see \cref{fig:gauss}).
-In practice, this \( \sigma \) starts with a user-defined larger value to allow the points to move freely and then is reduced across optimization iterations to move points closer to \( \overline{x}_t \).
-We start with a \( \sigma \)$=20$ and end with \( \sigma \)$=10$ for all our experiments.
-Additionally, vertical lines are visually positioned with a certain buffer spacing between them, determined based on user requirements.
-We used a spacing $s$ of $20$ in all cases\footnote{ Exploration of these hyper parameters are in the supplementary materials.}, implying that $\overline{x}_{t}=s*(T-t)$.
-The noisy iteration with larger $t$ is positioned on the left and has the smallest $\overline{x}_{t}$.
+The Gaussian attracts elements at iteration $t$ to \( \overline{x}_t \), hence explicitly encoding iterations (see \cref{fig:gauss}a).
+Initially, \( \sigma \) is set to a larger value \( \sigma_{start} \) to allow for more freedom in point movement, then reduced gradually to \( \sigma_{end} \) across optimization iterations to bring points closer to their corresponding \( \overline{x}_t \).
+Vertical lines representing different iterations are positioned with a buffer spacing $s$ between them.
+Noisy iterations are positioned on the left side.

-Lastly, the Cartesian alignment loss $C{}^c_{a}$ (\textbf{G3}), aligns elements of each instance $i$ across iterations.
-This loss is defined as the vertical distance between sequential pairs of elements across iterations $t$ (see \cref{eq:rect_align}).
+The Cartesian alignment loss $C{}^c_{a}$ (\textbf{G3}), aligns elements of each instance $i$ across iterations.
+It is defined as the vertical distance between pairs of the same instance $i$ across iterations consecutive $t$ pair (see \cref{eq:rect_align}) as in literature~\cite{pezzotti2018multiscale, cantareira2020generic}.
 Larger $t$ values correspond to early generation steps.

-The final loss $C{}^c$ is the weighted sum of the semantic, displacement, and alignment losses, with respective weights $\alpha$, $\beta$, and $\gamma$.
-For the rectilinear layout, empirical findings suggest setting $\alpha=1, \beta=5, \gamma=0.2$, since these values consistently yield desired results\footref{hyperp}.

-We use a similar optimization method as proposed by van der Maaten~\cite{van2008tsne}.
-The combined cost $C{}^c$ is minimized via gradient descent.
-The gradients are computed as follows,
+The cost and gradients are computed as follows,